Pet Shop Boys: Yes (2009–2011)

 On 15 February 2010, Pet Shop Boys released a live album/DVD double-pack called Pandemonium.
 It contains the soundtrack and footage recorded from their 21 December 2009 show at the O2 Arena in London.
 Pet Shop Boys released their version of "Love Life" in April 2010 as a limited edition 7-inch vinyl single available only in independent UK record stores.
 The song was originally recorded during the Release sessions in 2001 and was subsequently given to Swedish band Alcazar.
 The B-side was "A Powerful Friend", a song originally composed in the early 1980s and subsequently recorded in late 2002 during the recording sessions that would contribute to the Disco 3 album.

-In June 2010, Pet Shop Boys headlined the Other Stage on the Saturday evening of the 40th anniversary Glastonbury Festival and were heralded as dazzling with "one of the most spectacular Glastonbury moments ever.".
+In June 2010, Pet Shop Boys headlined the Other Stage on the Saturday evening of the 40th anniversary Glastonbury Festival and were heralded as dazzling with "one of the most spectacular Glastonbury moments ever".
 This set included a surprise cover of Coldplay's "Viva La Vida", which Tennant thought sounded similar to a Pet Shop Boys song when he first heard it.

 In November they released their third compilation album Ultimate preceded by the single "Together"; a limited edition featured their entire Glastonbury festival performance from that year on an additional DVD.

 Pet Shop Boys composed a ballet, The Most Incredible Thing, based on a fairy tale by Hans Christian Andersen, which opened at Sadlers Wells in London on 17 March 2011.
 The story was adapted by Matthew Dunster and the ballet was choreographed by Javier de Frutos.
 It featured former Royal Ballet star Ivan Putrov, animated films created by Tal Rosner, and orchestrations by German composer Sven Helbig, who worked with the band in 2005 as a co-producer for Battleship Potemkin.
+Pet Shop Boys and Javier de Frutos were awarded the Beyond Theatre Award for The Most Incredible Thing at the 2011 Evening Standard Theatre Awards.